 For your convenience, the 1D, 2D and 3D files on the Sample Files page can be loaded into a test project.

-Alternatively, after creating a new project, on the Adjust File page, select a sample file from the Select Sample File drop-down list.
-The adjustment starts immediately.
+Alternatively, go to the Adjust File page, and select a sample file from the Select Sample File drop-down list.
+The adjustment will start immediately.

 There are three ways to import data into Columbus:

 Note: Latitude and longitude must always be provided in DMS (degree, minute, second) units.
 For example: